 When I was working my 9-6 corporate job, the last thing I wanted to think about was finding the time to make breakfast in the morning.

-But either way, this super easy overnight creamy chia pudding will save you a lot of time and you get to enjoy a healthy and filling breakfast that will energize your whole day.
+This super easy overnight chia pudding will save you a lot of time and you get to enjoy a healthy and filling breakfast that will energize your whole day.

 Easy, Healthy and quick Chia Pudding Recipe

 Chia seeds are little tiny powerhouses, packed with nutrients, healthy fats, omega-3 fatty acids, fiber, and protein.
 Read more about Chia Seeds’ health benefits here.

 One of my favorite parts about chia seeds is the texture.
 Chia seeds gel up when mixed with liquid.
 I love adding it to my oatmeal or make berry chia jam because of the creamy and jelly-like texture they provide.

 You can enjoy this healthy and creamy Chia Pudding as breakfast, snack, or dessert.
 If you know me, the line between breakfast and dessert is pretty blurry.